rachelaronoff/www.hackuarium.ch/docs/40_phmeter/10_platformio/20_parameters.md

 | 3   | FLAG_OUTPUT_4 | Enable/disable alkaline/acid aux. control |

 :::tip
-If you want to control everything the value of `PARAM_ENABLED` should be 63.
+If you want to control everything the value of `PARAM_ENABLED` should be 15.
 :::

 ## PARAM_STATUS

 `PARAM_STATUS` <kbd>AZ</kbd> will display the currently active functionalities.
 It is composed of different bits that can be enabled or disabled using the method `start` and `stop`.
-You may also check the status of one of the functions using `getStatus`.

 | BIT | PARAM_STATUS            | COMMENT                                   |
 | --- | ----------------------- | ----------------------------------------- |